 Breakfast and lunch are provided daily and can be purchased at a cost of:

-Students that would like a second lunch may purchase one for $3.30.
+Students that would like a second lunch may purchase one for $3.50.
 Additional milk may be purchased for $.30 each.
 Funds must be available in the student's lunch account in order to make this purchase.
-If you need to make a deposit to your lunch account to purchase ala carte items you may do so in the main office before school (drop-off box) you will not be able to make cash deposits with the lunch cashier as you are buying your lunch.
+If you need to make a deposit to your lunch account to purchase ala carte items you may do so in the main office before school (drop-off box).
+You will not be able to make cash deposits with the lunch cashier as you are buying your lunch.
 Vending machines are also available, but you use them at your own risk.
 There will be no refunds.

 Follow school expectations and adult directions, namely: